Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Proposal of MACE Phase-I

 \subsection{Muon beam}

-A conservative estimation of the requirements for the muon beam is conducted (listed in \cref{tab:phasei-beam}).
-According to the research on muonium production target, \textsc{Phase-I} needs to utilize a surface muon beam with a preference for smaller beam spot size and momentum distribution.
+An estimation of the requirements for the muon beam is listed in \cref{tab:phasei-beam}.
 The beam intensity is mainly limited by sensitivity and the rate of accidental coincidences.
 An excessively low intensity is insufficient to meet the sensitivity goals of \textsc{Phase-I}, while an excessively high intensity would lead to an increased rate of accidental coincidences, which would not contribute further to enhancing sensitivity.
-As a conservative estimate, the optimal beam intensity ranges from $10^5$--$10^7~\mu^+/$s.
-Within the next few years, the surface muon beam provided by CiADS is expected to achieve the beam parameters listed in \cref{tab:phasei-beam}.
+As a conservative estimation, the optimal beam intensity ranges from $10^6$--$10^7~\mu^+/$s.
+Within the next few years, the surface muon beam provided by CiADS is expected to achieve the required beam parameters.